RSE-Sheffield/RSE-Sheffield.github.io/pages/support/code-clinic.md

 In the first instance please contact the helper assigned to your request (see your Google Calendar appointment event for details) or if a helper hasn't been assigned yet please contact `code-clinic-helpers-group@sheffield.ac.uk`.

+Please do not reply directly to auto-generated emails received after booking a Code Clinic session - the associated mailbox is not monitored.

 ### Interested in getting involved?

 If you would like to get involved as a helper,